-If you are one of the millions of Americans who suffers from chronic pain, you have more ways to treat that pain than ever.
-Your choices range from simple remedies such as an ice pack or heating pad to more complex treatments such as surgery.
+If you are one of the millions of Americans who suffers from chronic pain, you have more options than ever to treat the pain.
+Your choices range from simple remedies such as an ice pack or heating pad to more complex treatments like surgery.

 Somewhere in between these pain management options are medications: over-the-counter (OTC) medication and prescription drugs.
 And while an aspirin or two might be the best way to knock out a headache or ease low back pain, a stronger prescription drug may be needed to relieve long-term, severe pain.

 More choices mean more decisions.
 Should you always use an OTC drug first?
 Should you get a prescription for something stronger?
-Or should you call your doctor and get his or her input?
+Or should you call your doctor and get his or her input first?

 When Should You Use an OTC?